 - Polish silver with a gentle polishing cloth.
 Avoid using harsh abrasive cleaners and methods.

 *Prices on the antiques listed above are subject to change.
-Remember, these collectibles are one of a kind.
-They may sell out at any time.
+These collectibles are one of a kind, and they may sell out at any time.
 The links below are affiliate links, which means we may earn a small commission on sales.